 A serious condition in which there is an inefficient production of red and blood cells as well as platelets (necessary for coagulation).

 Cancer, kidney and liver disease are all associated with anemia.

 To find out more about the different types of anemia, go here.

 A healthy diet has many benefits and even more so when implemented early in life.

-In today's society, convenience is king and much too often, fast foods devoid of nutrients and packed with calories are chosen over balanced, home cooked meals.
+In today’s society, convenience is king and much too often, fast foods devoid of nutrients and packed with calories are chosen as overbalanced, home-cooked meals.